Lombiq/GitHub-Actions/Docs/Workflows/BuildDotNetCoreOrchardCore.md

 # Workflows for building .NET Core and Orchard Core applications

-## Build and Test Orchard Core solution workflow
+## Build and Test Orchard Core solution

 Meant to be used with [Orchard Core](https://orchardcore.net/) solutions; this workflow checks out the code, installs dependencies, builds the solution, runs unit and UI tests (with [Lombiq UI Testing Toolbox for Orchard Core](https://github.com/Lombiq/UI-Testing-Toolbox)), and publishes artifacts as well as a test report.